arnkov/tfx/README.md

 # tfx
 Tfx is an easy to use toy single header WIP graphics abstraction for OpenGL 3.3 and OpenGLes 3.0.
 It embeds glad for OpenGL function loading and tries, to enable painless graphics prototyping.
+It is meant mainly as a personal learning project and propably won't ever be ready for production.

 It aims, to make OpenGL a bit less of a struggle: When to unbind the index buffer?
 What is the active depth compare function?
 And why is everything an int?!
 The style leans a bit towards modern graphics apis, but tfx doesn't hide opengl away.
 You could just use it, to load it and then write plain gl code.